anchpop/cowboy/readme.md

 ## What is it?

 Cowboy is a thin wrapper around `Arc<RwLock<T>>` that makes it easier to work with shared, mutable state across threads.
 It provides simple methods for reading and writing data without the hassle of explicit locking and error handling.

-It also provides
+`Cowboy` has some convenient trait implementations.
+You can compare `Cowboy` values for equality, put them in `HashSet`s and `BTreeSet`s, and so on (provided the backing type implements `Eq`, `Hash`, or `Ord` respectively). `Cowboy` also implements `Debug` and `Display`.

 ## Features